-A truly legendary venue with a long and illustrious history, in the 60s and 70s, Roundhouse welcomed music giants like Jimi Hendrix, Jefferson Airplane, Pink Floyd and the Doors.
-Today, it still showcases great artists including John Cale, Marianne Faithfull and Mulatu Astatke.
+A truly legendary venue with a long and illustrious history, in the 60s and 70s, Roundhouse welcomed music giants like Jimi Hendrix, Jefferson Aeroplane, Pink Floyd and the Doors.
+Today, it still showcases great artists including John Cale, Marianne Faithful and Mulatu Astatke.

 An institution in itself, Barfly has been a popular hangout for major Britpop bands and a stage for the early beginnings of groups such as Franz Ferdinand and Coldplay.
 If you are keen on discovering the next big talent, be sure to pay a visit.

 Want to catch an early gig before hitting the clubs?
 This East London’s club is a well-kept secret featuring, more often than not, free gigs and a diverse concert programme.

 An Indie music venue that has undergone many transformations, today Bush Hall is the home of major indie gigs and cabaret.

 A famous Camden hangout for the late Amy Winehouse is an institution of the indie music scene.

 Another Camden gem, The Underworld is home to alternative music and its stage has seen the likes of Pulp, Hole and Mercury Rev. A truly underground haunt.

 An industrial space with a penchant for urban music.
 Expect to catch hip hop, rap, reggae, and ska gigs.

 This legendary club has undergone many changes and names, but it still retains its indie identity while being one of London’s atmospheric venues.